 In 2018, more than 600 patients with different types of cancer received treatment at Iashvili onco-haematological department.
 The renovated department enabled us, for the first time in the history of the Iashvili Hospital, to receive patients with solid tumours and since then 262 children have completed the treatment course successfully

 Sponsoring medical TV programmes is our way of raising health awareness and promoting healthcare practices, enabling us to reach a wide range of the Georgian population.
 We have three TV shows: The Doctors, Day Show, and Impulse, each of which show the relevant health expertise in a simple and clear manner on various health and wellness issues, such as screening programmes, allergies, cardiovascular disease, oncology, arthritis, and others.

-In 2017 we have launched a new campaign, Office Without Tobacco, promoting a healthy lifestyle within the organisation.
+Since 2017, the healthcare services business has run a campaign Office Without Tobacco for its employees, promoting a healthy lifestyle within the organisation.
 With the help of the specialists and consultants invited from the Tobacco Control Alliance, a special treatment programme was developed.
-Our employees who wish to give up smoking can participate in the programme to get rid of their nicotine addiction using medication and psychological treatment, totally free of charge.
+Each of our employees willing to give up smoking can participate in the programme to get rid of their nicotine addiction using medication and psychological treatment, totally free of charge.
 With the help of the programme, since 2017, approximately 19 employees have been successful in quitting smoking.
 In 2018, participants also had several meetings with the employees who shared their experience on how they gave up smoking after a successful completion of the 2017 course.